The Treasure of Turmeric

 It is a plant of great versatility and is used in different sectors such as medicine, cosmetics, gastronomy and industrial food processing.

-The treasure of Ayurveda medicine
+The treasure of Ayurvedic medicine

 Does emphasis on good health and the prevention and treatment of disease through lifestyle practices (massage, meditation, yoga, change in diet ) as well as the use of herbal remedies.